James Paddon: The New Hebrides until 1852

-It was around 1841-1842 that the Paddon heard about the sandalwood in the New Hebrides (this commodity was highly sought after by the Chinese and very lucrative).
+It was around 1841-1842 that the Paddon heard about the sandalwood in the New Hebrides (modern Vanuatu).
+This commodity was highly sought after by the Chinese and thus transporting it was a very lucrative activity.
 With the agreement of his sponsor, Paddon planned to colonize an island in the archipelago to install a depot or a trading post.
 He therefore brought a cargo of goods to New Zealand, the profit from the sale to finance the expedition.
-The captain then held a public meeting in Wellington to announce his plans.
+Paddon then held a public meeting in Wellington to announce his plans.
 Gathering a group of settlers including thirty lumberjacks, sixteen Chinese, and six Maori, he left Auckland on 5 October 1843 for the New Hebrides.

 Without really knowing why, Paddon made a stop at Maré (one of the Loyalty Islands).
 But after three days, when there was no sign of it, the crew was attacked by the natives.
 Seventeen of his men lost their lives in the attack.
-Paddon managed to free himself and sailed to Norfolk Island to land two wounded, before continuing on to Newcastle (New South Wales, Australia).).
+Paddon managed to free himself and sailed to Norfolk Island to land two wounded, before continuing on to Newcastle (New South Wales, Australia).
 In his deposition in Norfolk, "he stated that he immediately stopped the fire and tried to re-establish good relations.
 Such a gesture was really in his character and seems accurate because the great chief Naïsseline returned to him several men who had been on the ground.

 It was probably around January 1844 that the brig Brigand arrived at Inyeuc (Mystery Island), an islet in Anelguahat Bay southwest of Anatom (New Hebrides).
 The exposure was good, and the islet, already frequented by whalers, was considered haunted by the natives (so the security problem was solved).
 So Paddon decided to turn it into a trading post and bought Inyeuc without difficulty in exchange for an axe, a blanket and a thread of milking beads.

 Paddon wanted to develop three activities on the islet: sandalwood, fishing (trépang and smoked fish) and a center for the supply of fresh water and food as well as for emergency repairs.

 Sandalwood mining worked well.
 Two hundred tons of sandalwood left the island in 1847 and three ships left for China in 1848.